BoOppenheimer/36-react-trivia-game/README.md

 ### Play game here [CodeSandBox](https://codesandbox.io/p/github/BoOppenheimer/36-react-trivia-game/master?file=/src/App.jsx:1,1)
 Goals - To make a simple trivia game with True/False answers.
 Retrive questions from an API endpoint.
 Project is to demonstrate:

+### note this game was written a few years ago circa 2020 ish as well.

   1. Use of API (using async, superior to promise. async uses generators truly waits for response.)
     * Correct formating of given data. // using an external NPM package React HTML parser for this.
     * Mutating this data, adding another field per record.